S3-working-group/s3-practical-guide/S3-practical-guide.md

 Greater autonomy of individuals and teams necessitates clear agreements (i.e. guidelines and constraints) that enable smooth collaboration between those teams and individuals, and that support achievement of both long-term and short-term objectives.
 Regular iterative reviews and incremental evolution of agreements ensure they remain fit for purpose.

-While a decision of short-term consequence can easily be amended on the spot, making more consequential agreements that constrain people’s behavior and actions, often benefits from a more participatory and deliberate _decision making process_.
+While a decision of short-term consequence can easily be amended on the spot, making more consequential agreements that constrain people’s behavior and activity, often benefits from a more participatory and deliberate _decision making process_.

 Such agreements need to be documented, both to remember them and to support effective _review_, and to be communicated to people affected (who are ideally also _involved in the creation and evolution_ of those agreements).